Hermetic Programming: Parameterizing Access to State

 Introduction

 In most programming languages, any function can reach out and touch the world: read the clock, write a file, open a socket.
-But ambient access to state—through singletons, globals, built-in functions—makes testing brittle and reasoning murky.
+But ambient access to state—through singletons, globals, built-in functions, and system calls—makes testing brittle and reasoning murky.
 You run a test once and it passes; run it again and it fails because the clock advanced or a temporary file wasn’t deleted.
 You call out to a small math library and it exfiltrates your SSH keys because it had access to your home directory.

 Example (TypeScript)